alkem-io/website/content/en/about-investors-information/index.md

         The full mechanism, including issuance of certificates, is described in schedule C of the <b><a href="./documents/alkemio_holding_shareholders_agreement_v1.1.pdf">Alkemio Holding Shareholders Agreement (SHA)</a></b>.

-        The Purpose Foundation has done a great case-study on Alkemio, which you can find here.
+        The Purpose Foundation has conducted a great case study on Alkemio, which you can <b><a href="https://purpose-economy.org/content/uploads/purpose-alkemio-casestudyen-31032024.pdf">find here</a></b>.
     design:
       columns: '1'
       spacing: